Big Show: Reception and legacy

 Wight has often been compared to André the Giant throughout his career due to both suffering from acromegaly and having a similar overall body structure to André.
 Unlike André, who was content with his fate, Wight had surgery of the pituitary gland to halt his condition.
 The similarities led to WCW billing him as André's son early in his career (despite no biological relation) and WWE involving him in similar angles as André.
 Wight has also stated that many older fans in the Southern United States (where Wight is from and where André made his home in the United States) not aware of kayfabe have often told Wight during autograph sessions how much they "loved his father when he wrestled", even though Wight's biological father was a mechanic.
 Wight would also outlive André, who died at age 46.

 Wight is also well known for his frequent turns between face and heel throughout his career, to the point it has become a running gag among wrestling fans.
 Wrestling sites have estimated that through 2018 Wight has made approximately 34 turns since his WCW debut in 1995, four of those alone coming during his first year with the WWF.
 Wight himself acknowledged that while the frequent turns may have hurt his legacy and his mystique, he was also honored with the fact that he can play both roles well and fit in wherever he is needed to put younger talent over.

+In 2011, Bleacher Report included Wight on their list of the 100 greatest wrestlers of all time.
+Similarly Sports Illustrated also included him on their 2016, list of the 101 greatest wrestlers of all time calling him "underrated on the mic, in the ring, athletically, technically and emotionally."
+In the WWE’s official list of the 30 best big men of all time Wight ranked at number 3 being dubbed "one of the most imposing men to ever enter a wrestling ring and, perhaps, the most athletically gifted Superstar to ever be called a giant."